 Alternative route programs operating Route 1 enroll currently employed classified instructional employees (paraprofessionals) with transferable associate degrees seeking residency teacher certification with endorsements in special education, bilingual education, English Language Learner or other shortage areas Alternative Route 2 programs operating Route 2 enroll currently employed school district classified staff with baccalaureate degrees from regionally accredited institutions.

-Bachelor's of Arts or Bachelor's of Science degree is awarded by a college or university after completing a certain number of credits.
-The BA or BS usually takes 4 years to complete.
+Bachelor's of Arts or Bachelor's of Science or Bachelor's of Applied Science degree is awarded by a college or university after completing a certain number of credits.
+The BA, BS or BAS-T usually takes 4 years to complete.
 It can be awarded after the completion of a two year AA degree, and requires another two years of study in most cases.

 The CDA (Child Development Associate) is a nationally recognized credential in early childhood education, based on a set of core competency standards set by the National Council for Professional Recognition.

-A facility licensed by the Washington State Department of Early Learning for the care and education of young children.
-Licensing rules apply to the staff, ratio of adults to children, facility, curriculum, etc. The licensing rules are located here.
+A facility licensed by the Washington State Department of Children, Youth, and Families for the care and education of young children.
+Licensing rules apply to the staff, ratio of adults to children, facility, curriculum, etc.

 A term meaning "everything you have to pay for to go to college."
 It includes both academic and living expenses.

-The Washington State Department of Early Learning (DEL) helps ensure all children in Washington state have high quality early learning opportunities that prepare them for success in school and life.
-DEL works in partnership with parents, families, caregivers, and early learning professionals to offer information and resources that support healthy child development.
-Learn more about DEL at www.del.wa.gov.
+The Washington State Department of Children, Youth, and Families (DCYF) helps ensure all children in Washington state have high quality early learning opportunities that prepare them for success in school and life.
+DCYF works in partnership with parents, families, caregivers, and early learning professionals to offer information and resources that support healthy child development.

 A term meaning "distributed."
-Financial aid gets disbursed to your stduent account several days prior to the beginning of each term.
+Financial aid gets disbursed to your student account several days prior to the beginning of each term.

 Direct Transfer Agreement - Associate in Arts and Sciences (DTS-AAS) is the community college degree designed to transfer to most bachelors degrees at Washington four-year institutions.

-This results in a Bachelors degree in Human Development or Early Childhood Education.
+This results in a Bachelors degree or Bachelors of Applied Science in Human Development or Early Childhood Education.
 It is a good option for students interested in working with preschool age children in childcare centers, preschools, and Head Start programs.
-Students take a preschool internship and complete the degree in two years after their AA.
+Students take a preschool internship and complete the degree in two years after their Associate Degree.
 This option does not qualify graduates to work as a certified teacher.

 An endorsement ensures the candidate has met with competencies listed for the subject area.
 Competencies are often demonstrated through coursework.
 The ECE sequence of professional certification courses lead to teacher licensure PreK-3rd grade or a dual endorsement in elementary education and P-3.
 Students earning the P-3 teacher endorsement may work in primary grades Preschool – 3rd grade in public schools.
 A student completing the dual endorsement option may teach in any of the elementary grades.
 An endorsement ensures the candidate has met with competencies listed for the subject area.
 Competencies are often demonstrated through coursework.
 The ECE sequence of professional certification courses lead to teacher licensure PreK-3rd grade or a dual endorsement in elementary education and P-3.
 Students earning the P-3 teacher endorsement may work in primary grades Preschool – 3rd grade in public schools.
 A student completing the dual endorsement option may teach in any of the elementary grades.